Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Impulsive dosing controller

 \subsection{Feedback controller evaluation}

-Consider the same 1-cycle as obtained in the open-loop administration (Section~\ref{sec:open_loop}), i.e. the one defined by the fixed point in \eqref{eq:fp_NMB}, but implemented in closed-loop system \eqref{eq:lin_NMB}, \eqref{eq:nonlin_NMB}, \eqref{eq:2}.
-A periodic solution of the closed-loop system corresponding to this fixed point is shown in Fig.~\ref{fig:1-cycle}.
+Consider now the feedback implementation of the periodic dosing regimen from Section~\ref{sec:open_loop}.
+The target 1-cycle is the one defined by the fixed point in~\eqref{eq:fp_NMB}, corresponding to $\lambda=200$ and $T=20$.
+Since the modulation functions are designed to satisfy~\eqref{eq:k_1_k3}, this periodic orbit coincides with that generated by the corresponding open-loop train of equidistant impulses of equal weight.
+The resulting periodic solution of the closed-loop system~\eqref{eq:lin_NMB},~\eqref{eq:nonlin_NMB},~\eqref{eq:2} is shown in Fig.~\ref{fig:1-cycle}.

 A feedback drug administration system is expected to work in a wide range of the plant output values.
 Transient behaviors to the designed periodic solution from a distant point in the state space are therefore important.
 An underdosing of an NMB agent, i.e. $\exists~ t: {\bf y}_{\max}< y(t)$, is more critical than an overdosing event, i.e. $\exists~ t: y(t)<{\bf y}_{\min}$, since there is a risk of disrupting the surgery in the former case.
 For the design case considered in Section~\ref{sec:implementation}, the transient process corresponding to a start of a surgical procedure, i.e. $x(0)=0,\ y(0)=100\%$, is shown in Fig.~\ref{fig:transient_7}.
-The controller satisfies the clinical output range in \eqref{eq:clinical_boundaries} but exhibits an overshoot with respect to the bounds of the 1-cycle resulting from the complex eigenvalues of the Jacobian, cf. Step~3 in Section~\ref{sec:implementation}.
-This can be addressed by reducing the slope of the frequency modulation function to the value corresponding to the Hopf bifurcation, cf. \eqref{eq:Hopf}, and maximizing the (local) convergence rate.
+The controller satisfies the clinical output range in~\eqref{eq:clinical_boundaries} but exhibits an overshoot with respect to the bounds of the 1-cycle resulting from the complex eigenvalues of the Jacobian, cf. Step~3 in Section~\ref{sec:implementation}.
+This can be addressed by reducing the slope of the frequency modulation function to the value corresponding to the double multiplier point and maximizing the (local) convergence rate, cf. Appendix~\ref{app:E}.
 Then, the overshoot is reduced from $\inf_t y(t)=2.9689$ to $\inf_t y(t)=3.2252$, i.e. from $25.5\%$ to $19\%$ with respect to lower output corridor bound.
 This is in fact worse compared to open-loop administration in Fig.~\ref{fig:open_loop}, where the overshoot is only $4.4\%$.
 Yet, in open loop, there is an undershoot that is not at all present in closed-loop administration.
-Notice that the performance of the pulse-modulated controller can be further tuned for a particular combination of $(\alpha,\gamma)$ but is not performed here as the clinical output range in \eqref{eq:clinical_boundaries} is well satisfied.
+Notice that the performance of the pulse-modulated controller can be further tuned for a particular combination of $(\alpha,\gamma)$ but is not performed here as the clinical output range in~\eqref{eq:clinical_boundaries} is well satisfied.